Amplifying the antiferromagnetic spin Seebeck effect through topological magnons: Theory

 Hereafter, we consider a system defined by the material parameters $J=10$ meV/$\hbar^2$, $K=0.03$ meV/$\hbar^2$, $K_\perp=0.9$ meV/$\hbar^2$, $D_\perp=-0.2$ meV/$\hbar^2$, $S=1$, and $a=3$~\AA, which are representative of kagome AFMs~\cite{Rodrigues:PRL2021}.
 We allow $D_\parallel$ to vary in order to highlight the crucial role this parameter plays in enabling topological states and generating spin-polarized magnons, as discussed below.
-Notable candidate materials described by the above spin model include Mn$_3$X (X= Ga, Ge, Sn) and iron jarosites.
+Notable candidate materials described by the above spin model include Mn$_3$X (X= Ga, Ge, Sn), iron jarosites, and rare-earth kagome compounds.
+As we will demonstrate below, achieving topological magnon bands with a global gap requires a relatively large in-plane DMI of $D_\parallel /J > 0.304$.
+Such a large DMI has been experimentally observed in the rare-earth kagome compound Nd$_3$Sb$_3$Mg$_2$O$_{14}$, where they estimate the $D_\parallel /J $ ratio to be 0.8~\cite{Scheie:PRB2016}.
+Moreover, it is possible to significantly enhance the in-plane DMI in more stable materials, such as Mn$_3$X, by growing a monolayer on a substrate that breaks the mirror symmetry of the kagome lattice plane.

 To describe the collective spin excitations of the Hamiltonian~\eqref{eq:ham}, we employ the Holstein-Primakoff transformation~\cite{Auerbach:book}, which expresses the spin operators in terms of the bosonic ladder operators $a_i$ and $a_i^\dagger$: $S_{i,x_i}=\frac{\hbar\sqrt{2S}}{2}(a_i+a_i^\dagger)$, $S_{i,y_i}=\frac{\hbar\sqrt{2S}}{2i}(a_i-a_i^\dagger)$, and $S_{i,z_i}=\hbar(S-a_i^\dagger a_i)$.
 Here, $\hat{\vect{x}}_i= \hat{\vect{n}}_i\cross\hat{\vect{z}}$, $\hat{\vect{y}}_i= \hat{\vect{z}}_i\cross\hat{\vect{x}}_i$, and $\hat{\vect{z}}_i=\vect{S}_i^{(0)}/\hbar S$ define the local reference frame at lattice site $i$ such that the quantization axis $\hat{\vect{z}}_i$ points along $\vect{S}_i^{(0)}$.
 The expressions for the spin operators are substituted into Eq.~\eqref{eq:ham} followed by the Fourier transformation $a_i = (1/\sqrt{N_{\rm uc}})\sum_{\vect{k}} a_{l, \vect{k}} \exp (i(\vect{R}_j + \vect{\delta}_l )\cdot\vect{k})$, where $N_{\rm uc}$ is the number of magnetic unit cells, and $\vect{R}_j + \vect{\delta}_l$ denotes the position of spin $i$, expressed in terms of the unit cell position vector $\vect{R}_j$ and the vector $\vect{\delta}_l$ (with $l\in\{A,B,C\}$) specifying the position of sublattice spin $l$ within unit cell $j$.
 The above substitution and transformation map the spin Hamiltonian~\eqref{eq:ham} onto a bosonic Bogoliubov-de-Gennes (BdG) Hamiltonian for the ladder operators